JasonBenn/7-20-15/README.md

 ### TODO:

-* Create scratch route - for testing components in isolation.
+* Name the saved images by record ID.
 * Add ReactRouter
-* Finish writing serialize() for SpiralForm.
+* Fix grody fields in SpiralForm.
-* Name the saved images by record ID.
+* Create scratch route - for testing components in isolation.